Plank Firm Mattress Review

-Thanks to the Plank’s firm feel, it’s a top back sleeper mattress and stomach sleeper mattress for sleepers who prefer a firm bed.
-It’s also a great mattress for combination sleepers who spend most of their time on their backs or stomachs – they can also enjoy the Plank thanks to its excellent responsiveness.
+Thanks to the firm feel, it’s a top back sleeper mattress and stomach sleeper mattress for sleepers who prefer a firm bed.
+It’s also a great mattress for combination sleepers who spend most of their time on their backs or stomachs.
+They can also enjoy the Plank Firm thanks to its excellent responsiveness.

-We tested the Plank mattress without the optional cooling panel.
-Without the cooling panel, the Plank earned an 8/10 for its cooling properties.
-With the cooling panel, the Plank is a good mattress for hot sleepers.
-They sew extra cooling properties into the cover of the mattress, making it a cool-to-the-touch bed.
+We tested the Plank Firm mattress without the optional cooling panel.
+Without the cooling panel, it earned an 8/10 for its cooling properties.
+With the cooling panel, the Plank Firm is a good mattress for hot sleepers.
+Brooklyn Bedding includes extra cooling properties in the cover of the mattress, making it a cool-to-the-touch bed.

-When we spoke with Brooklyn Bedding customer service, we were told that the Plank doesn’t have a weight limit.
-Thanks to its firmness and durable high-density foam, this mattress excels for people of most sizes and body types who want a bed with an incredibly firm feel.
+According to Brooklyn Bedding, all their mattresses are designed to support up to 950 lbs.
+The Titan series, designed specially for heavy people, adds another 50 lbs of weight capacity for a total of 1,000 lbs.
+Thanks to its firmness and durable high-density foam, the Plank Firm mattress excels for people of most sizes and body types who want a bed with an incredibly firm feel.